 Model obtained for third fortnight pwh to predict oil yield of fifth harvest using Model I (Table 34) had a coefficient of determination of 0.59 ($\bar{R}^2 = 0.56$).
 Minimum temperature pertaining to the same fortnight was explanatory variable of this model.
 In the second fortnight, predictability of the model obtained had gone up to 75 % ($\bar{R}^2 =$ 0.72).
 Minimum temperature pertaining to third fortnight and relative humidity of the second fortnight and relative humidity of the second fortnight were the independent variables of this model.
 However, prediction model obtained for first fortnight pwh was same as that obtained for the second fortnight.
-Model obtained for third fortnight pwh using Model II (Table 35) had a predictability of 77% ($\overline{R}^2 = 0.72$).
+Model obtained for third fortnight pwh using Model II (Table 35) had a predictability of 77% ($\tilde{R}^2 = 0.72$).
 Minimum temperature and its logarithm and logarithm of relative humidity were the independent variables of this model.
-The coefficient of determination of the model obtained for second fortnight pwh was 0.88 ($\overline{R}^2 = 0.81$).
+The coefficient of determination of the model obtained for second fortnight pwh was 0.88 ($\tilde{R}^2 = 0.81$).
 In addition to the weather variables of the model obtained for third fortnight, minimum temperature and its logarithm and logarithm of relative humidity pertaining to second fortnight were the independent variables of the model obtained for second fortnight pwh.
 However maximum predictability was obtained for the model developed for first fortnight pwh.
-The predictability of this model was 89% ($\overline{R}^2 = 0.82$).
-In addition to the explanatory variables of the model obtained for third fortnight, and logarithms of minimum temperature and relative humidity pertaining to second fortnight pwh, logarithms of minimum temperature and relative humidity pertaining to second fortnight, and logarithm of relative humidity pertaining to first fortnight pwh were the explanatory variables of the model obtained for third fortnight, and logarithm
+The predictability of this model was 89% ($\tilde{R}^2 = 0.82$).
+In addition to the explanatory variables of the model obtained for third fortnight, and logarithm of relative humidity pertaining to second fortnight, and logarithm of relative humidity pertaining to first fortnight pwh, were the explanatory variables of the model obtained for third fortnight, and logarithm